RMB0802/Final-NFL/README.md

 # Final-NFL
-This will be include code for OA3801 final project./ Our poject will focus on analyzing key aspects of NFL teams perfrormance and using data analytics to decide what is most important./
+This will be include code for OA3801 final project.<br>
+Our poject will focus on analyzing key aspects of NFL teams perfrormance and using data analytics to decide what is most important./
 The season files folder contains all xlsx sheets from 2010-2023 for all NFL teams stats, rankings, coaches, and games. / The team links csv contains all links that were used.